ugzdev/uDesk-by-ugz/README.md

 pycryptodome
 ```

-> ⚠️ Both `keyboard` and the cursor-lock features register global, low-level hooks and require the app to run **with administrator privileges** on most systems — otherwise hotkeys or forwarded keystrokes may silently fail.
+> ⚠️ Both `keyboard` and the cursor-lock features register global, low-level hooks and require the app to run **with administrator privileges** on most systems, otherwise hotkeys or forwarded keystrokes may silently fail.

 ---

 ## Setup & Connection

 1. **Run the Server:** Launch the `uDesk` executable (or `uDesk.pyw` from source) on your Windows machine.
-It opens the dashboard and also drops an icon in your system tray — closing the window just minimizes it there, the server keeps running until you quit it from the tray menu.
+It opens the dashboard and also drops an icon in your system tray.
+Closing the window just minimizes it there, and the server keeps running until you quit it from the tray menu.
 2. **Network Requirements:** Make sure both your PC and Android device are connected to the **same local network (LAN/Wi-Fi)**. uDesk does not work over the internet or across different networks/VPNs.
 3. **Pairing:**
    * The dashboard displays your automatically detected **Server IP** and a randomly generated 6-character **Security Token** (regenerated once per install, stored locally).
    * Open the uDesk Android app, enter both values, and tap save.
-4. **Firewall:** On first launch, Windows Defender Firewall may prompt you to allow uDesk network access — accept it, otherwise the Android app won't be able to reach the PC.
+4. **Firewall:** On first launch, Windows Defender Firewall may prompt you to allow uDesk network access.
+Accept it, otherwise the Android app won't be able to reach the PC.

 <div align="center">
   <img src="posters/pairing.png" alt="Pairing Process" width="750">